GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.

 ### Our Tech Stack